aravindhakshay/Anki-VideoPlayer/README.md

 # Anki-Video Player
 * Anki doesnt support video and audio tags, hence it plays the source files using external players.
 * Using a plugin code [jPlayer](https://github.com/jplayer/jPlayer/edit/master/README.md) we can play video and audio files in the flash card itself.
+* With all the added features like play, pause, stop, playlists and also subtitles.
 * You can see the sample apkg file which I added with the note type anki-videoplayer.
 * Import the apkg file add video files in field as required.
 (Works in Linux and Mobile)